Simulating core excitation in breakup reactions of halo nuclei using an effective three-body force: Introduction

 The case of $^{11}$Be is especially interesting because it has recently been computed \emph{ab initio} within the No-Core Shell Model with Continuum (NCSMC)~\cite{CNR16} using the N$^2$LO$_{\rm sat}$~\cite{Ekstrom:2015rta} Chiral Effective Field Theory ($\chi$EFT) nucleon-nucleon interaction.
 Moreover ${}^{11}$Be has received much experimental attention, with its breakup on both lead and carbon targets measured at GSI and RIKEN \cite{Palit:2003av,Fuk04}.
 In this work, we focus on the latter experiment, and more particularly on the dissociation of $^{11}$Be on $^{12}$C at 67~MeV/nucleon \cite{Fuk04}.

 The presence of a halo in $^{11}$Be implies that the valence neutron strongly decouples from the other nucleons and hence that the structure of the nucleus can be described within a two-cluster model: a neutron loosely bound to a $^{10}$Be core.
 Because of this clear separation of scales ${}^{11}$Be is well suited for the application of EFT~\cite{Bertulani:2002sz,Bedaque:2003wa,Hammer:2011ye}.
 In this ``Halo EFT", the Hamiltonian that describes the core-halo structure is expanded as a series in a small parameter that is the ratio of the nucleus' small core radius to its large halo radius.
 Since the EFT is designed to be insensitive to short-distance details each term in the expansion of the core-halo interaction is taken to be a contact term or derivatives thereof.
 The parameters of this expansion, viz. the coefficients of each term in the core-neutron potential, are constrained by information on the structure of the nucleus, taken from experiment or from reliable nuclear-structure calculations.
 Therefore, at each new order, more information is provided about the structure of ${}^{11}$Be in a systematic manner.
-In this way the key degrees of freedom can clearly be identified and ranked in importance (see \Ref{Hammer:2017tjm} for a recent review).
+In this way the key degrees of freedom can clearly be identified and ranked in importance (see Ref.~\cite{Hammer:2017tjm} for a recent review).

 In a previous work \cite{CPH18}, we coupled such a Halo EFT description of $^{11}$Be to a precise reaction model in order to analyse the breakup data of Ref.~\cite{Fuk04}.
 The reaction was described in the Dynamical Eikonal Approximation (DEA), which provides reliable collision observables in these experimental conditions \cite{BCG05,GBC06}.
-Excellent agreement with the data of \Ref{Fuk04} on a Pb target was obtained.
-This idea has then been successfully extended to analyse the GSI experiment \cite{MC19} and transfer reactions \cite{YC18}.
+Excellent agreement with the data of Ref.~\cite{Fuk04} on a Pb target was obtained.
+This idea has then been successfully extended to analyse the GSI experiment \cite{MC19}, transfer \cite{YC18} and knockout reactions \cite{HC21}.